The Witch-Cult in Western Europe: Reception

-The idea of a witch cult that until early modern times managed to survive was quickly dismissed by historians.
+The idea of a witch cult surviving in secret until early modern times was quickly dismissed by historians.

-From the 1920s on, Murray's theory was debunked by real historians such as George Lincoln Burr, Hugh Trevor-Roper and more recently by Keith Thomas.
-Most mainstream folklorists, including most of Murray's contemporaries, did not take her hypothesis seriously.
-Rather than accept Murray's naturalistic explanation for the magical feats and rituals ascribed to witches during the early modern trials, other scholars argued that the entire scenario was always fictitious and did not require a naturalistic explanation.
+From the 1920s on, Murray's theory was debunked by professional historians such as George Lincoln Burr, Hugh Trevor-Roper, and more recently Keith Thomas.
+Most mainstream folklorists, including most of Murray's contemporaries, did not take her theories seriously.
+Rather than accept Murray's naturalistic explanation for the magical feats and rituals ascribed to witches during the early modern trials, other scholars argued that these were pure fictions requiring no naturalistic explanation.
 The supposed details of the rituals and witchcraft practices described in trial records were simply invented by victims under torture or threat of torture, based on the kinds of diabolic rites that clergy of the time would have expected to hear about.
-Almost all of Murray's peers regarded the witch-cult theory as incorrect and based on poor scholarship.
-Modern scholars have noted that Murray was highly selective in the evidence she pulled from trial accounts, favoring details that supported her theory and ignoring details that clearly had no naturalistic analogue.
-Murray often contradicted herself within her own books, citing accounts in one chapter as evidence for naturalistic explanations while using exactly the same passages to argue opposite points in the next.
+Almost all of Murray's peers regarded the witch-cult theory as fanciful misinterpretation of the source material.
+Modern scholars have noted that Murray was highly selective in the evidence she pulled from trial accounts, favoring details that supported her theory and ignoring those that could not be explained naturalistically.
+Murray often contradicted herself, citing accounts in one chapter as evidence for naturalistic explanations while using exactly the same passages to argue opposite points in the next.